rotundasoftware/cartero/README.md

 TODOs:
 * support "*" wildcard character for bundle dependencies
 * do more processing at build time vs runtime for pageMap.json and bundleMap.json
+* break task options into separate assetLibrary and appPages hashes